swaruparam/bigstate.github.io/src/genic/ReadMe.md

 4,110,76,20,100,28.4,0.118,27,tested_negative
 ```

-Which is to same, Genic went hunting for (say) 20 clusters and found nine
+Which is to same, Genic went hunting through 700+ records to find (say) 20 clusters,
+but found only nine
 interesting ones.

 ## Tour of the code